Quirktree/info314-website/docs/assignments/lab7.md

 ### Capturing proxied requests for testing

-Use the following method to capture valid requests that you can use for testing:
+A couple of sample requests are included in the directory, but the following method may be helpful if you would like to capture valid requests that you can use for testing:

 -   Open ncat to listen for incoming connections, e.g., `ncat -o <FILENAME> -l <PORT>`
 -   Configure Firefox with an HTTP proxy on `127.0.0.1 <PORT>`